dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 #!/usr/bin/env bash

 # INFO: This is a bare-bones implementation of tall.
-# WARN: Bugs are to be found.
+# WARN: Bugs are to be expected.
 N=(bspc query -N @/2 -n)

 function calibrate() {